A quick guide to LINQ with examples

 More compact, isn’t it?
 Also, we turned the condition inside the if

 statement into a lambda function.
-Here is where we need to be comfortable working with delegates.
+This is why we need to be comfortable working with delegates.

-Instead of lambda functions, we can use separate methods as the filtering condition with Where()
+Instead of lambda functions, we can use a method as the filtering condition.

 To replace the lambda function from our previous example, let’s create an IsFavorite()